 The Nano uses the same toothed cam for progress capture and is rated at 4kN, the same as the Micro.
 The biggest difference is the toothed cam of the Nano does not have the lockout feature, so it cannot be used as a non progress capture pulley.

-The weight savings isn’t huge compared to the Micro but it is significant, and for those not needing the pulley who want the smallest bit of kit for the jobs of crevasse rescue, hauling and backup ascending, it makes sense that the Nano sits at #2 most wanted.
+The weight savings isn’t huge compared to the Micro but it is significant, and for those not needing the pulley who want the smallest bit of kit for the jobs of crevasse rescue, hauling and backup ascending, it makes sense that being a little bit more niche the Nano sits at #3 most wanted.
 Currently right around the $100 mark, it is also cheaper than its bigger cousin.
 While currently at the #3 most owned, it is also the newest offering from Petzl in this line, so we expect it could work its way up the list as time goes on.

 Where to buy the Petzl Nano Traxion